ucb-bar/midas/README.md

 ### MIDAS Software Driver

 In MIDAS, a CPU-hosted *driver* controls the execution of the simulator.
 The driver is written in C++ by the user.
 The simplest form of driver uses `peek`, `poke`, `step`, `expect` functions as in [Chisel testers](https://github.com/freechipsproject/chisel-testers.git).
 The first step is define a virtual class that inherets from `simif_t`.
 This class describes the execution of the simulator and is agnostic of the host platform.
-Then, this class is the concretized for each host platform you wish to use, usually twice: once for your FPGA-host platform, and again, for a CPU-only host-platform in which the FPGA-hosted components are simulated using an RTL simulator, like Verilator or Synopsys VCS, for debugging purposes.
+Next, this class is concretized for each host platform you wish to use, usually twice: once for your FPGA-host platform, and again, for a CPU-only host-platform in which the FPGA-hosted components are simulated using an RTL simulator like Verilator or Synopsys VCS.
 As an example, here is a software driver for GCD (e.g. in `GCD.h`):
 ```c++
 #include "simif.h"